hzy46/pai/docs/manual/cluster-admin/installation-guide.md

     <td>
       <ul>
         <li>It can communicate with all other machines (master and worker machines).</li>
-        <li>It is separate from the cluster which contains master machines and worker machines.</li>
+        <li>It is separate from the cluster which contains the master machine and worker machines.</li>
         <li>It can access the internet, especially needs to have access to the docker hub registry service or its mirror.
 Deployment process will pull Docker images.</li>
       </ul>
     </td>